 a.
 Department Chairman to handle the Level 2 grievance.
 This resident's notification should include all pertinent information, including a copy of the Program Director's final written decision, and evidence that supports the grievance.
 Within ten (10) working days of receipt of the grievance, the resident/fellow and the Department Chairman or DIO will set a mutually convenient time to discuss the complaint and attempt to reach a solution.
 Level II of this grievance procedure will be deemed complete when the Department Chairman (or DIO) informs the aggrieved resident/fellow in writing of the final decision.
-This should occur within 5 working days of the meeting with the resident/fellow and the Chairman.
-Copies of this decision will be kept on file with the Program Director, in the Chairman's office and sent to the DIO.
+This should occur within 5 working days of the meeting with the resident/fellow and the Chairman's office and sent to the DIO.